nguyen9x97/attendance-mtcnn-facenet-svm-gui/README.md

 ### 3. Testing
 After training model, use the saved model to testing result.
 * Face Detection: using local webcam as default, change the ``video_file`` from **None** to your own address for video file.
-* Face Recognition: the same as Face Detection.
+* Face Recognition: similar to Face Detection.
 ### 4. Reporting
 ### 5. Hand report